Top of page

 Biography

-Lauren Klein is an associate professor in the departments of English and Quantitative Theory & Methods at Emory University, where she also directs the Digital Humanities Lab.
+Lauren Klein is Winship Distinguished Research Professor and Associate Professor in the departments of Quantitative Theory & Methods and English at Emory University.
+She also serves as director of the Emory Digital Humanities Lab and PI of the Mellon-funded Atlanta Interdisciplinary AI Network.
 Before moving to Emory, she taught in the School of Literature, Media, and Communication at Georgia Tech.
-Klein works at the intersection of digital humanities, data science, and early American literature, with a research focus on issues of gender and race.
-She is the author of An Archive of Taste: Race and Eating in the Early United States (University of Minnesota Press, 2020) and, with Catherine D’Ignazio, Data Feminism (MIT Press, 2020).
-With Matthew K. Gold, she edits Debates in the Digital Humanities, a hybrid print-digital publication stream that explores debates in the field as they emerge.
-Her work has appeared in leading humanities journals including PMLA, American Literature, and American Quarterly; and at technical conferences including NACCL, EMNLP, and IEEE VIS.
-Her work has been supported by grants from the NEH and the Mellon Foundation.
-She is currently at work on two major projects: Data by Design, which offers a new history of data visualization from the eighteenth century to the present; and Vectors of Freedom, a quantitative analysis of the abolitionist movement of the nineteenth-century United States
+Klein’s research brings together computational and critical methods in order to explore questions of gender, race, and justice.
+She is the author of An Archive of Taste: Race and Eating in the Early United States (University of Minnesota Press, 2020) and, with Catherine D’Ignazio, the award-winning Data Feminism (MIT Press, 2020).
+With Matthew K. Gold, she edits Debates in the Digital Humanitiesa hybrid print-digital publication stream that explores debates in the field as they emerge.
+Her work has appeared in leading humanities journals including PMLA, American Literature, and American Quarterly; and at technical conferences including ACLEMNLP, and IEEE VIS.
+Her research has been supported by grants and fellowships from the ACLS, the NEH, and the Mellon Foundation.

 Education